shorebirdtech/website/src/pages/jobs.md

 ---

-# Systems Engineer
+# Founding Full Stack Engineer

 We write the tools others will use to build Flutter apps, including the compiler used to build them and runtime used to execute them.
-The ideal candidate is comfortable in the "lower" levels of our stack, including C++ programming on mobile.
+The ideal candidate should have at least passing familiarity with the "lower" levels of our stack including using a systems-language (like C++) doing programming on mobile.

-As one of our first engineers, you will wear many hats and work across many systems over time.
-You will work with a diverse and distributed team of exceptional engineers to build the future of development for _any screen_.

 ## Compensation